rockthejvm/rockthejvm-site/.github/CONTRIBUTING.md

 - Images should be named descriptively
 - Highest quality images should be used due to the fact that they will be automatically compressed

-## Formatting

-### Headings

-- Heading should start with `##`
-    - `#` is reserved for the article title
-- All headings should be written in title case
-- Headings should not end with a period
-- Headings should never start with a number

-### Lists

-- All list items should be written in sentence case
-- List items should not end with a period unless they contain multiple sentences

 ## Admonitions